Leo40Git/CaveSaveEdit/MCI.md

 - `String:ItemImage`: The file name for the `ItemImage` graphics file. *This is optional, and defaults to "ItemImage" if not specified.*
 - `String:StageImage`: The file name for the `StageImage` graphics file. *This is optional, and defaults to "StageImage" if not specified.*
 - `String:NpcFolder`: The folder name for the `Npc` graphics folder. *This is optional, and defaults to "Npc" if not specified.*
-- `String:NpcSym`: The file name for the `NpcSym` graphics file. *This is optional, and defaults to "NpcSym if not specified.*
+- `String:NpcSym`: The file name for the `NpcSym` graphics file. *This is optional, and defaults to "NpcSym" if not specified.*

 ## `Special` - Special support: